FernandoFrali/my-nvim-config/README.md

 ```
 - in your ~/.config folder, run these following commands:
 ```
-// to start nvim.
-But you'll get some errors, just type G (capital) and then go Enter to ignore: nvim .
+// use command below to start nvim.
+But you'll get some errors, just type G (capital) and then go Enter to ignore:

+nvim .

 // Now you need to sync all plugins: